Advertisement

 The Growing Importance of Data Literacy in the World of Analytics

-Bernard Marr of Forbes feels that business executives with specific expertise in an area are best qualified to assess data, and discover actionable insights because they are the personnel likely to make the business decisions or actions.
+Thought leader Bernard Marr feels that business executives with specific expertise in an area are best qualified to assess data and discover actionable insights because they are the personnel likely to make the business decisions or actions.
 So, it is imperative that all workplace employees have the basic ability to read, analyze, and interpret data.

 When data-enabled insights are discovered firsthand by ordinary employees of an organization, then that organization becomes far more capable of making the best decisions.
-IDC stated that enterprise spending on big data and analytics platforms would surpass $215 million in 2021, but Gartner claims that half of the organizations lack the Data Literacy and AI skills to achieve business value.
-This proves that business value is not so much related to data volume as to Data Literacy.
+But Gartner claims that half of the organizations lack the data literacy and AI skills to achieve business value, suggesting that business value is not so much related to data volume as to data literacy.

 Benefits of Enterprise Data Literacy

-Here are some direct benefits of implementing Data Literacy in any organization:
+Here are some direct benefits of improving data literacy in any organization:

 • The data-literate employee can bridge the gap between data analysts and pure business groups or consumers.